 Do you have warts and want to get them removed in Barcelona?

 Also known as "viral papillomas", skin warts are common, especially in children and immunocompromised individuals.
 They are benign skin lesions otherwise known as skin growths.
 They are therefore not serious, but may still require treatment, especially when they are cosmetically unwanted, located in areas that interfere with function, or are painful.

 If you wish to have your warts removed, please make an appointment with one of our dermatologists now.
 After a diagnosis, they will propose a solution adapted to your needs and expectations.

 What is a wart?

 A wart is a small growth on the skin, usually caused by infection with a virus such as the human papillomavirus (HPV).
 If not neutralised by the immune system, the virus multiplies in the superficial layers of the skin in a specific location, usually on the fingers, feet or face.

-The warts may appear singly or in groups of several small warts.
+They may appear individually or in groups of several small warts.
 This is called a "mosaic".

 The most common warts include: